 A letter of action being circulated among major arts organization leaders calls the cuts “dramatic, unprecedented, and may result in the loss of jobs and arts engagements for many of Austin’s nonprofit arts organizations.”

 The Arts Commission approved the funding recommendations at its July 11 meeting.
-The city has $7,660,655 available for cultural arts funding this year.
+The city has $11.4 million available for cultural arts funding this year, about $1 million less than last year.

 Cultural Arts Division staff declined to take specific questions from media on the funding recommendations.
 In the letter sent by Cultural Arts Division manager Meghan Wells, she said that Hotel Occupancy Tax — from which the city funds its cultural arts program — had not increased and that there was an increase in the number of applicants this year.